What Is A Sump Pump? Everything You Need To Know

 What Is A Sump Pump?

-A sump pump can either be a primary or a backup pump, and you should have one of both.
+A sump pump can be a primary or a backup pump, and you should have one of both.
 Most of the time, primary sump pumps handle the most work.
 The backup sump pump will be activated if the primary pump breaks down or cannot handle the water intake.

 A sump pump is often referred to as a drain or sewage pump.
 A sump is an organic pit, which is also called a basin.
 It is a carved opening on the primary surface of the basement floor.